-Day 3: Holy shit my skin feels dry.
+Day 3: Holy crap my skin feels dry.
 And it burns a little.
 Are those flakes I see by the side of my mouth??
 Ahhhh the dreaded tretface!!
 It’s happening!
 Layer on all the hydrating toners and serums!
 Jenny – 0, Tretface – 1

-Day 4: Ok, I’m pretty sure my moisture barrier is weak AF right now, and I need something to really seal in my skin’s moisture at night and do some repair work.
+Day 4: Ok, I’m pretty sure my moisture barrier is weak af right now, and I need something to really seal in my skin’s moisture at night and do some repair work.
 Enter the CeraVe Baby Cream.